npctat2021/MINFLUX_NPC_Tracking/README.md

 ## System Requirements
 The analysis requires MATLAB software to run the codes.
 MATLAB>R2021b with Add-On:
-Statistics and Machine Learning Toolbox
+1. Statistics and Machine Learning Toolbox
-1. Signal Processing Toolbox
+2. Signal Processing Toolbox
-2. Optimization Toolbox
+3. Optimization Toolbox
-3. Mapping Toolbox
+4. Mapping Toolbox
-4. Image Processing Toolbox
+5. Image Processing Toolbox
-5. Curve Fitting Toolbox
+6. Curve Fitting Toolbox
 Any standard computer with sufficient RAM to meet MATLAB's requirements can be used for this purpose.
-The analysis was conducted using MATLAB R2021b on Windows 11 Home version 10.0.22631.
+The analysis was conducted using a Windows 11 Home version 10.0.22631.

 ## Installation Guide
 MATLAB software can be installed from [mathworks website](https://www.mathworks.com/help/install/install-products.html).
 A typical installation time is ~15-30 min.

+## Instructions for use
+Please refer to "Code_Description.pdf" for explanation and expected output from each script.
+Program Name :filterMinfluxData.m
+Input file(s):Matlab version (.mat) of MINFLUX raw data file for pore scaffold and cargo.
+Output file(s):	Track_data_array, Track_ID, Time, Coordinates
+What it does:Refine MINFLUX data by applying filters for EFO, CFR, DCR, and track length parameters to separate individual localizations or tracks whose localizations meet the average criteria for EFO, CFR, and DCR.
+Include track ID, timestamp, and XYZ coordinates for valid tracks.
 ## Demo
 Sample data has been uploaded on Github.
 Please refer to "Model NPC Scaffold Data.txt" and "Model Track Data.txt".
 Detailed explanation on output files has been described in "Code_Description.pdf".

-## Instructions for use
-Please refer to "Code_Description.pdf" for explanation and expected output from each script.